doing unpaid work differently

-Through a partnership we call 'Doing Unpaid Work Differently', our Advance Programme and a selection of independent learning opportunities are available to people completing their Unpaid work Requirement with Durham Tees Valley Rehabilitation Company (DTV CRC).
+Through a partnership we call 'Doing Unpaid Work Differently', our Advance Programme and a selection of independent learning opportunities are available to people completing their Unpaid work Requirement with the Probation Service North East.

 “We’ve found that participants who are out of work, really benefit from the programme.
 They see it as a real opportunity to turn things around and give themselves a new focus.
 Functioning well in a real work experience role not only gives them the confidence boost they are seeking but it also enables them to explore different sectors and discover they can apply their skills in ways they had never considered - opening new possibilities.”

 Lisa was referred to the Probation Service North East to complete her Unpaid Work Requirement.